If you have a question that is not answered below, please contact the COVID-19 Response Team.

-Individuals seeking a medical or disability exemption must complete the COVID-19 Vaccine Medical or Disability Exemption Request form and provide supporting documentation from your medical provider.
+Students seeking a medical or disability exemption must complete the Student COVID-19 Vaccine Medical or Disability Exemption Request form and provide supporting documentation from their medical provider.

-Individuals seeking a religious exemption must complete the Religious Exemption Form.
+Individuals (students and employees) seeking a religious exemption must complete the Religious Exemption Form.

 If your exemption is approved, you will be notified in writing and Regis will work with you to reasonably accommodate your individual circumstances.
 In making accommodations, Regis’ primary concern is to protect both your health and safety, and the health and safety of the larger community.

 Depending on your individual needs, you may be permitted on the Regis campuses and/or to participate in Regis in-person activities, but with limitations or alterations.
 Limitations or alterations may include, but are not limited to, changes to work schedule, office location, residence status, or residence hall location.
 Individuals with an exemption may also need to comply with extra health requirements (beyond those that apply to the Regis community as a whole) such as wearing face masks/coverings, practicing social distancing, or submitting to regular COVID-19 surveillance testing.

 Regarding remote work or remote coursework, this may be available as an accommodation in certain circumstances.
 See below.